 Is it a family-dynamics problem?
 Is it a workplace issue?
 Does it have to do with too much information--or maybe the lack of it?

-Step 1 is to properly title what you're trying to figure out.
+1. Properly title what you're trying to figure out

 Write an appropriate title at the top of your blank page.
 (Orient your page however you want, landscape or portrait, hamburger or hot dog.
 Play around with this, it may change how you think about an issue!)